 Classes are great, I love teaching them and think they’re a really effective way to learn (see the COURSES page for more details).
 Private lessons offer some benefits that a class cannot however, mostly having to do with the one-on-one environment and the ability to focus the lessons on the specific needs of the student.
-I live in Santa Fe, NM, USA and can offer in-person lessons here, but I also offer virtual lessons to students anywhere in the world using Skype, Google Hangouts, Chrome Remote Desktop, and file sharing.
-With this particular setup we can both see and hear your work and work on the sessions at the same time.
+I live in Santa Fe, NM, USA and offer in-person lessons here, but I also offer virtual lessons to students anywhere in the world using Skype or similar technology to create an environment where we can both see and hear your work at the same time.

 I am an Ableton Certified Trainer and can offer lessons at all levels for Ableton Live and Push 2.

 • How the software works from the ground up – starting at the beginning

 • Mixing and mastering

 • Protools (all levels – I am an Avid Certified Instructor for Protools)